Faculty Profile for Dr. Elizabeth Ashley Benavides

 - Ramirez, M., Benavides, E. A., Xie, F., & Garcia, M. R. (2017).
 The Role of Leptin in the Development of the Corpus Luteum.
 In Leptin Production, Regulation and Functions.
 New York, United States: Nova Science Publishers.

 - Coombs, R. G., Morrish, D. G., Benavides, E. A., & Wakefield, D. B. (2017).
 Plickers!
 Rotate, raise, and Scan a Card.
 North American Colleges and Teachers of Agriculture (NACTA) Journal, 61.

 - Lyon, S. D., Gress, S., Arce, D., Mix, K. D., & Benavides, E. A. (2017).
 Evaluation of Haemonchus contortus hatch inhibition by three plant based products.

 - Drewery, Merritt L (Principal), Benavides, Elizabeth Ashley (Co-Principal).
 Evaluating Black Soldier Fly Larvae as a protein source for cattle consuming forage, Texas State University, $13872.
-(Submitted: 2019).
+(Funded: August 2019 - Present).
 Grant.